 Largest Tires on a 2019 + Ford Ranger Raptor with a Stock Suspension

 The stock tires on a Ranger Raptor is 32.7 inches.

 Ford Ranger 2019 2.0 Raptor

 The frame design incorporates new geometry for the large suspension, providing the Raptor DNA with increased track and wheel travel, meaning the suspension setup is highly sophisticated can accommodate a bigger tire much easier.

-The Ranger Raptor has an innovative new coil-over rear suspension that uses a Watt’s link setup with solid rear axle.
+The Ranger Raptor has an innovative new coil-over rear suspension that uses a Watt’s link setup with a solid rear axle.
 This provides superior lateral control off-road while also helping improve ride and handling.

 Have a look at this engineering marvel:

 So as mentioned previously, fitting 33’’ tires to the new 2019 Ford Ranger isn’t much of a big deal.
 Again, if you intend on venturing off-road and still want the maximum articulation the ranger has to offer then you might have to do a bit more.
-The stock suspension and rim combination doesn’t allow for a 33” to bolt straight on.
-You need a (3/8”) spacer, otherwise it will rub against the spindle.
+The stock suspension and rim combination don’t allow for a 33” to bolt straight on.
+You need a (3/8”) spacer, otherwise, it will rub against the spindle.

 Alternatively upgrading your wheels to something with a more negative offset to improve the backspacing will help.
 In that instance, a 275/70/17 will fit snugly inside that wheel well.